 After solar panels are produced, they impact several industries that use them.
 The spectrum of industry use for solar arrays is very large.

-Solar is spread through residential solar, commercial solar, community solar and solar farms.
-Each of these implementations of solar technology positivity impact society in different ways.
+Solar is spread through residential solar, commercial solar, community solar, and solar farms.
+Each of these implementations of solar technology positively impacts society in different ways.